abishek-ctrl/100-days-of-code/README.md

 Day 83: Revised Django Concepts in Python for Backend.

+Day 84: Continued the Backend Concepts and Upsolving.

 For a detailed log of each day's activities, check out the [log.md](log.md) file.

 ## Resources